Pay Raise Calculator

 How It Works

 The Pay Raise Calculator shows you exactly how a salary increase affects your income across different time periods—annually, monthly, and per paycheck.
 Understanding the real impact of a raise is essential for evaluating job offers, negotiating compensation, and planning your budget, especially when you factor in inflation's effect on your purchasing power.
+A raise that matches or exceeds the annual inflation rate (typically 2-4%) maintains your real purchasing power, while a raise below inflation actually represents a decrease in what your paycheck can buy.
+When evaluating a raise offer, calculate both the nominal dollar increase and the after-tax impact per paycheck, since higher marginal tax rates mean that not all of the raise reaches your bank account.

 The Formula